Zolfaghar (missile): History

 It was first unveiled during a military parade aboard a vehicle decorated with an anti-Zionist banner on 25 September 2016 after which Defense Minister Hossein Dehqan claimed that the missile had a range of 700 km.
 The Iranian Ministry of Defense would later on release a video of its testing.

 On 17 June 2017 Iran launched six Zolfaghar missiles into Syria towards the Deir ez-Zor region on ISIS targets as a response to the attack in Tehran on 8 June 2017.
+Sources sharply disagree about the accuracy and reliability of the Zolfaghar missiles used in this strike.